Syllabus, Bachelor's level, 1MA211

 - Fail (U), Pass (3), Pass with credit (4), Pass with distinction (5)

 - The Faculty Board of Science and Technology, 14 October 2021

 - Responsible department

 - Department of Mathematics

-Several Variable Analysis or Geometry and Analysis III, and Linear Algebra II.
+15 credits in mathematics.
+Participation in Several Variable Calculus, Several Variable Calculus M or Geometry and Analysis III.
+Participation in Linear Algebra II.

 On completion of the course, the student should be able to

 - account for basic concepts and theorems within the Fourier analysis;